NoopurWagh/Portfolio/README.md

 ## Contact

 Feel free to reach out if you have any questions, suggestions, or would like to collaborate on a project.
-You can contact me via email at [noopurwagh01@gmail.com](mailto:noopurwagh01@gmail.com) or through my LinkedIn profile: [LinkedIn Profile]((https://www.linkedin.com/in/noopur-wagh/)).
+You can contact me via email at [noopurwagh01@gmail.com](mailto:noopurwagh01@gmail.com) or through my LinkedIn profile: [https://www.linkedin.com/in/noopur-wagh/](link-to-your-linkedin-profile)

 Thank you for visiting and exploring my data analysis portfolio!